 Alfama

-From Praça do Comércio, head east to the quaint Alfama district, the most typical quarter in all Lisbon.
-With its alleys perching up the steep hills, Alfama is one of the few neighborhoods which survived the 1755 earthquake.
+From Praça do Comércio, head east to the quaint Alfama district, the most typical quarter in all of Lisbon.
+With its alleys perching up the steep hills, Alfama is one of the few neighborhoods that survived the 1755 earthquake.
 It was also one of my favorite places – probably the best areas in Lisbon, IMO.
-And I felt so happy to have booked my accommodation in Lisbon right here.
+And I felt so happy to have booked my accommodation in Lisbon right there.

 Although the increase in tourism fatally changed the city, as I got lost through the charming alleys of the Alfama, I could still breathe the soul of Lisbon.
 The Alfama district retained an air of authenticity, which sadly might soon disappear as gentrification holds foot.

-This is also the perfect place to board one of the iconic trams, such as the number 28.
-Onboard, you can see how narrow the streets of Alfama are while the tram makes its way through the winding uphill alleys.
+This is also the perfect place to board one of Lisbon’s iconic trams, such as the number 28.
+Onboard, you can see how narrow the streets of Alfama are while the tram makes its way through the meandering uphill alleys.

-The Cathedral: built in 1150 on the site of an old Mosque, the Cathedral is Lisbon’s oldest building.
-Don’t feel put off by the bulk external architecture.
-Once you step inside, you’ll marvel at the beautiful Romanesque and Gothic interior.
-A must is visiting the gothic cloisters, beautiful and exuding spirituality.
+The Cathedral is Lisbon’s oldest building, erected in 1150 on the site of an old Mosque.
+Don’t feel put off by the bulky external architecture.
+Once you step inside, you’ll marvel at the beautiful Romanesque and Gothic interior structure.
+A must is visiting the gothic cloisters, which are beautiful and exude spirituality.

-Saint George’s Castle: as soon as you approach, you’ll start spotting the crowds.
-Saint George’s Castle is indeed one of Lisbon top attractions, especially for the superb views of the city from the ramparts and the towers.
-A Skip the Line ticket is the best way to optimize your time in Lisbon, avoiding the probable long queues.
+You’ll know you’re approaching Saint George’s Castle as soon you spot the crowds.
+Although severely damaged during Lisbon’s 18th-century earthquake, the castle underwent a significant refurbishment in the second half of the 20th century.
+Saint George’s Castle is indeed one of Lisbon’s top attractions, especially for the superb views of the city from the ramparts and the towers.
+A Skip the Line ticket is the best way to optimize your time in Lisbon, avoiding the frequent long queues.

-Like Rome, Lisbon is a hilly city, and therefore, there are many terraces and panoramic points.
+Like Rome, Lisbon is a hilly city; therefore, there are many terraces and panoramic points.
 Every Miradouro offers a different point of view, and it’s hard to tell which one is better.

 Lisbon itinerary: Day 2